ABC DJ: Guest Appearances

-Production history
+Production

-The show started airing in Singapore on MediaCorp TV Channel 5 on 23 May 2006.
-AZN TV host and American deejay Eugene Lee is one of the main actors in the show, along with veteran Channel 8 actors Richard Low and Margaret Lim.
-Singaporean child actors Ezann Lee and Deng Mao Hui were also played as one of the main characters in that show.
+American AZN TV host and Radio DJ Eugene Lee portrays the titular protagonist of the show.
+Veteran MediaCorp Channel 8 actors Richard Low and Margaret Lim and also Singaporean child actors Ezann Lee and Deng Mao Hui were also portraying the main family being the Goh family of the show.
 Vignesh V, an actor from Fly Entertainment, were also one of the stars of the show but he only appears in some episodes.
-In addition, Subin Subiah were also one of the main casts in the show.
+In addition, Subin Subaiah were also one of the stars of the show and also appeared in some episodes as well.

-Guest stars such as Mark Lee, Margaret Lee, Gurmit Singh, Irene Ang and Ray Kuan have appeared in the 7th episode of the debut season of the show.
+Guest appearances such as Gurmit Singh, Irene Ang, Ray Kuan, Mark Lee and Margaret Lee from 2 popular Singaporean local sitcoms Phua Chu Kang Pte Ltd and Police & Thief respectively, have appeared in the 7th episode of this show.